Better-HPC/keystone-api/docs/install/slurm.md

 # Configuring Slurm

 Slurm categorizes system usage in terms of trackable resources (TRES).
-Keystone uses these TRES values to enforces allocation limits in the Slurm scheduler.
+Keystone uses these TRES values to enforce allocation limits in the Slurm scheduler.
-The total billable TRES for a given Slurm job is determined as a sum over the TRES usage $\left ( U \right )$ scaled by an administrator defined billing weight $\left ( W \right )$ :
+The total billable TRES for a given Slurm job is calculated as a weighted sum of usage $\left ( U \right )$, scaled by administrator-defined billing weights $\left ( W \right )$ :

 $$
 \text{Billable Usage} = \sum_\text{TRES} \,\, \left ( W_\text{TRES} * U_\text{TRES} \right )
 $$

 Keystone interfaces with Slurm to automatically enforce per-cluster limits on a group's total allowed *Billable Usage*.
+These limits are enforced using the `GrpTresMins=billing=[LIMIT]` setting.
-When a group reaches their allocation limit, their Slurm jobs will no longer get scheduled on the target cluster.
+Once a group reaches its allocation limit, additional Slurm jobs will be prevented from running on the target cluster.

-Keystone is agnostic to most Slurm settings, and requires minimal modification to a running Slurm cluster.
+Keystone is agnostic to most Slurm settings and requires minimal modification to an existing cluster.
-However, certain fairshare features are incompatible with the Keystone accounting system and must be disabled.
+However, certain fairshare features are incompatible with Keystone's accounting model and must be disabled.
-The steps below walk through the necessary setup and configuration for a successful integration.
+The steps below outline the configuration required for integration with Slurm.

 ## Enable Resource Tracking

-For Keystone to impose a usage limit on a computational resource, that resource must be represented in Slurm as a TRES.
+To impose usage limits, Keystone requires the utilized resource to be represented as a TRES in Slurm.
-Resource tracking for common TRES' like CPU, memory, and energy usage is enabled by default.
+Tracking is enabled by default for common resources such as CPU, memory, and energy.
-However, administrators may wish to extend the default list to enable limits on additional resource types (e.g., for GPU usage).
+Administrators may extend this list to include additional resource types, such as GPUs.

-The `AccountingStorageTRES` setting is used to extend the default list of TRES values stored in the Slurm database.
+The `AccountingStorageTRES` setting is used to configure which TRES values are stored in the Slurm database.
-See the official [Surm documentation](https://slurm.schedmd.com/tres.html#conf) on `slurm.conf` settings for details.
+Refer to the official [Surm documentation](https://slurm.schedmd.com/tres.html#conf) for more details.

 ???
 Example "Example: Tracking GPU usage"

-    The following example enables tracking for GPU resources in addition to the default TRES tracked by slurm.
+    To enable tracking for GPU resources:

     ```
     AccountingStorageTRES=gres/gpu